Last updated on July 7th, 2022 at 02:12 am

-If not . . . then I would describe their judging as something akin of an over-bearing Italian grandmother combined with the father in My Big Fat Greek Wedding yelling, “why you wear THAT thing?!” in front of two hundred of your closest friends in the middle of your wedding.
+If not, then I would describe them as something akin to an over-bearing Italian grandmother combined with the father in My Big Fat Greek Wedding yelling, “Why you wear THAT thing?!” in front of two hundred of your closest friends in the middle of your wedding.

 Can you imagine how hard that is?

-I agree that it is hard to tell when you think you need to get better at something feels like you might be selling yourself short.
+I agree that it is hard to tell when you think you need to get better at something and feel like you might be selling yourself short.

 How do you look in a mirror and know where you really are with your dream?

-It’s easy to see when it’s not you … huh?
+It’s easy to see when it’s not you.